Key Takeaways:

 The Senior Business Analyst works as an advisor for cross-functional teams and provides strategic business analysis services to business partners.

-They supervise technical, marketing, and business teams in tracking project milestones, managing project scope, maintaining client correspondences, leading process design improvements, undertaking project analysis, and conducting system integration.
+They supervise technical, marketing, and business teams in tracking project milestones, managing project scope, maintaining client correspondence, leading process design improvements, undertaking project analysis, and conducting system integration.

 They focus on reviewing assigned business processes from end to end.
 Along with their teams, they help identify and address operational, technological, and financial risks.